lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/14-async-caveats/README.md

-# Chapter 1: Getting started &mdash; 14-async-caveats
+# Chapter 2: Node Programming Fundamentals &mdash; 14-async-caveats
 > illustrates how to freeze a global variable using closures

 ## Description